MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplicationDeployment.md

 ## PARAMETERS

 ### -AllowRepairApp

-Starting in version 2002, use this parameter to configure the repair application option when creating a deployment for an application.
+Use this parameter to configure the repair application option when creating a deployment for an application.

 ```yaml
 Type: Boolean